dmccreary/algebra-1/docs/equation-render-test.md

 # Equation Rendering Test

 This page tests the rendering of mathematical equations using MathJax in LaTeX format.
+We use the ```$$``` characters before and after an equation and we clearly list the definitions of the variables after each equation where new variables are introduced.

 ## Linear Equations

 ### Equation 1: Slope-Intercept Form

 The slope-intercept form of a linear equation:

 $$y = mx + b$$

+where:

-where $m$ is the slope and $b$ is the y-intercept.
+- $m$ is the slope
+- $b$ is the y-intercept

 ### Equation 2: Point-Slope Form

 The point-slope form of a line passing through point $(x_1, y_1)$ with slope $m$:

 $$y - y_1 = m(x - x_1)$$